Zeejfps/unity-package-envconfigs/README.md

 # What is envconfigs package?
-TODO: Description of the package...
+The basic idea behind this package is to allow users to have multiple environment configurations and switch between them quickly and easialy.

+For example, one might want to have a `local` vs `remote` environment configuration that specifies the URL or an API to be something different for each environment or a way to toggle features on and off, like cheats, based on if the build is being made for a `dev` or `prod` environment.

+## Important pieces of this package

 ### Features
 Features allow the user to specify a collection of Scripting Define Symbols that should be enabled or disabled together.
 This allows for quickly enabling and disabling certain features of a project.

-For example, one might have all the code related to cheats used by the developer surrounded with an #if ENABLE_CHEATS define symbol.
+For example, one might have all code related to cheats surrounded with `#if ENABLE_CHEATS` define symbol.

-The user can create a Feature called Cheats which list the ENABLE_CHEATS define symbol so that it may be toggled on and off based on the enviornment config.
+The user can create a `Feature` called `Cheats` which contains the `ENABLE_CHEATS` define symbol so that it may be toggled on and off based on the enviornment config.

 ### Feature Flags
 A feature flag is a C# attribute that can be added to a boolean field to be used as a way to toggle a specific feature On or Off.